 “We do not know how to do business.
 Now scarves are made by machines, so sales of our hand-woven scarves were particularly difficult,” says Aqi-Duzhima, leader of the Mosuo Traditional Weaving Association.
 “We could not find a way out.”

-To help the struggling community stem the tide of cultural erosion, the United Nations Development Programme (UNDP) launched a project designed to help the Mosuo bring in economic opportunities while preserving and enhancing their cultural identity and traditions.
+To help the struggling community stem the tide of cultural erosion, the United Nations Development Programme (UNDP) launched a project designed to help the Mosuo bring in economic opportunities while preserving their cultural identity and traditions.
 Endangerment of Mosuo culture is due in part to lack of political, social, and economic space for the people to practice their culture meaningfully.
 Thus, the culture-in-development project sought to introduce the scarves made by Mosuo women to an international audience in order create new markets for their wares.
 In a milestone move validating the business potential for Mosuo women, iconic department store Tangs placed an order for 160 custom-made pieces as a part of an exclusive collection.
 Although a small order by Tang’s standards, the opportunity represented a huge leap forward for the Mosuo community, allowing it to step out and claim its own market niche.

 The project emphasizes the unique tradition and handmade aspect of the Mosuo’s handicraft.
-Every scarf tells a story of the hidden value of behind the Mosuo’s weaving – a signal that the people’s passion, livelihood, and the whole of their economic activity are all deeply embedded in their cultural roots and traditional way of life.
+Every scarf tells a story of the hidden value of behind the Mosuo’s weaving – a signal that the people’s passion, livelihood, and their economic activity are all deeply embedded in their cultural roots and traditional way of life.